Living in Falmouth

 Living in Falmouth — lifestyle and amenities

-Falmouth is a compact coastal town in South West with a population of around 24,976.
+Falmouth is a compact town in South West with a population of around 24,976.
 The area has a community feel with local shops, cafes, and green spaces contributing to quality of life.

 Who lives in Falmouth?
 The affordable property prices make this area popular with first-time buyers, young families, and those looking for better value.
 It often attracts buyers priced out of more expensive neighbouring areas.